After 5 years of writing, reading, researching, and reflecting… I’m proud to say I’ve published 200 blog posts on this site alone.

 72. People Will Think You’re Crazy, But That’s Okay

-When you’re honest or when you voice out your worldview, or when you show your true self, people may think you’re crazy.
-That’s OK.
-That means you’re being you.
+When you’re honest or when you show your true self, people will think you’re crazy.
+But that means you’re being you.
 That means you’re not pleasing people.
-There’s nothing to worry about as long as you’re not hurting others or the environment.
+There’s nothing to worry about as long as you’re not hurting others or causing any trouble.

 73. Don’t Follow Their Advice

 Sometimes advice is there to keep you safe, but sometimes, it holds you back from reaching your goals.
-So if you want to pursue something even though your parents and peers advise you to stop, listen to them.
+If you want to pursue something even though others advise you to stop… listen.
 But don’t forget to trust your instincts.
 What if something bad happens?
 Then at least you tried.
 Because sometimes, trying is all that matters.
 But please, don’t follow my advice. 🙂

 74. You’re Different.
 What’s the Matter?